KNCT-KPC/RapidHouse/doc/source/tutorial.rst

 -----
 Usage
 -----
-This section explain how to tune Apache HTTP Server.
+This section explains how to tune Apache HTTP Server.

-Prepare a configulation file for the server application.
+Prepare a configuration file for the server application.
 --------------------------------------------------------
-You must prepare the configulation file for the server application.
+You must prepare the configuration file for the server application.

 .. code-block:: bash